PrefectHQ/prefect/docs/concepts/deployments.md

 The flow definition for the deployment is stored in the default [storage](/concepts/storage/) configured for the Prefect API server or Prefect Cloud workspace, unless you specify a different storage with `flow_storage`.
 If you have no default storage set on the API, local file storage will be used by default.

+!!! note "Defining flow storage on the deployment"
+    At this time, while it is supported to specify the configuration of a storage block on a deployment, Prefect creates a new storage configuration for that storage each time you create or update the deployment.
+This does not affect the storage itself, but multiple storage IDs for duplicate storage records may be confusing.

+    Prefect does not currently provide the tools to manage duplicate storage block entries, so we recommend as a best practice creating storage directly on the Prefect Cloud workspace or Prefect API server and referencing the storage by ID.

+    For more information and examples, see [Configuring storage](#configuring-storage).

 ## Deployment specifications as code

 You can also define a [`DeploymentSpec`](/api-ref/prefect/deployments/#prefect.deployments.DeploymentSpec) object as either Python or YAML code.
 You can create deployment specifications of this type in two ways: